Dr Geraldine O’Hare from the Probation Board Northern Ireland (PBNI) talks to us about their Aspire project set up in 2017.

 There were also statistically significant decreases between pre- and post-Aspire ACE scores (i.e. the likelihood of re-offending score) among those who successfully completed the programme and were supervised by an Aspire PO.

-Overall the qualitative and quantitative evaluation of Aspire evidences an initiative that has and continues to achieve its aims, it highly worthwhile.
+Overall the qualitative and quantitative evaluation of Aspire evidences an initiative that has and continues to achieve its aims.
 It is an initiative evidently appreciated by the service users and practitioners alike.